Victoria Forester

 Victoria Forester is a Canadian author and a screenwriter.
 She is known for her novel, The Girl Who Could Fly.

-Early life
+Early life and education

-Forester was born and grew up in a remote farm in Ontario, Canada.
+Victoria Forester was born and grew up in a remote farm in Ontario, Canada.
 When she was 7 years old, she was passionate to be a nun, but resisted such a calling after watching Julie Andrews's The Sound of Music.
 As a child, Forester hoped to become "the sort of princess who solved international crimes" until she became interested in synchronized swimming and, later, writing.

 She studied and graduated from the University of Toronto.

 Career

 After graduating, Forester's passion for storytelling led her to write and direct a short film for CBC.
 The Pony Tale was aired on Global Television and Forester moved to Los Angeles, California.
 Roger Corman, a famous independent film producer mentored her and gave the opportunity to write and later, direct her first feature film, Circuit Breaker, starring Richard Grieco and Corbin Bernsen.

 Forester soon directed another film, Macon County Jail with David Carradine and Ally Sheedy, followed by a Disney Channel film, Cry of the White Wolf and Teen Scorcery, a story about mischievous teenage witches that was shot in Romania.